nv-legate/legate/docs/legate/core/source/overview.rst

    achieve significantly higher performance when computations are performed asynchronously with respect to other components of the system.
-When data is passed between libraries today, accelerators must be pessimistically synchronized to ensure that data dependences are satisfied across abstraction boundaries.
+When data is passed between libraries today, accelerators must be pessimistically synchronized to ensure that data dependencies are satisfied across abstraction boundaries.
 This might result in tolerable overheads for single GPU systems, but can result in catastrophically poor performance when hundreds of GPUs are involved.